-Witch hazel is widely regarded as a home remedy for psoriasis symptoms.
-The plant’s extract is said to reduce inflammation and soothe the skin.
-It does this by ridding the skin of excess oil while still maintaining hydration.
-This can prevent overdrying, which is common when dealing with skin conditions.
+Witch hazel is a topical astringent that can help reduce inflammation and soothe the skin.
+It works by reducing excess oil on the skin while still maintaining hydration.
+This can prevent overdrying, a common side effect of some skin conditions.

-- patches of red, irritated skin
+- irritated skin

 - cracked or dry skin that may bleed